Hong Kong Disneyland: Attendance

 The significant decline in attendance between 2020 and 2023 is due to the COVID-19 regulations imposed in Hong Kong, which included, during several periods, temporary closure of the Resort, reduction in Park capacity, quarantine measures and vaccinations required for visitors entering Hong Kong.

 In popular culture

 In the 2012 Indian Tamil-language musical romantic comedy film Podaa Podi, a song depicting the relationship between a father and son, written by Vaali and sung by Silambarasan himself, was shot with him and his 1 year old nephew Samarth at Hong Kong Disneyland, making it the first Tamil film to be shot there.

 The hit Indian sitcom Taarak Mehta Ka Ooltah Chashmah filmed episodes 1470 to 1478 at Hong Kong Disneyland, where various show characters experienced the attractions.

-The music video for the song "Boss" by MIRROR was filmed at Hong Kong Disneyland in 2021.
+The music video for the song "Boss" by Mirror was filmed at Hong Kong Disneyland in 2021.

+The Philippine film Call Me Mother became the first Southeast Asian film and third film globally to be filmed at Hong Kong Disneyland in 2025.